frihaka/frihaka.github.io/readme.md

-Here is a bit more "about me" [frihaka.github.io](https://frihaka.github.io/)
+Here is a bit more about my "centers of interest" and "achievements" [frihaka.github.io](https://frihaka.github.io/)